BDC Hamburger Icon

 • Pressing projects: When you’re starting a business, all-nighters are typical and even necessary.
 If loyal employees assist you with urgent projects that require night shifts, night shift differential pay shows your appreciation for their commitment to your company.

 • Travel: Let’s say an employee works a typical 9 a.m. to 5 p.m. shift and then immediately takes a cross-country flight for a conference.
-They arrive at their hotel close to midnight, immediately go to sleep, and start work at 9 a.m. the next day.
-You might want to cover this employee’s travel time with night differentials to compensate them for their personal time.
+They arrive at their hotel close to midnight, immediately go to sleep and start work at 9 a.m. the next day.
+You may want to cover the employee’s travel time with night differentials to compensate them for their personal time.

 • Holidays: Holidays can lead to overwhelming increases in demand, particularly for retail businesses.
-If you can’t find temporary employees for these occasions, you might need to ask some daytime employees to work other shifts.
+If you can’t find temporary employees for the occasions, you may need to ask some daytime employees to work other shifts.
 Your employees will likely be more amenable if you offer pay differentials as an incentive.

 Do alternatives to night shift differential pay exist?

 Theoretically, yes.
 You can choose to offer employees vacation time or PTO instead of differentials for their nighttime work.
-For example, if an employee works 20 nighttime and 20 daytime hours during a week when they would typically work 40 first-shift hours, you could give them an additional 20 hours of vacation time.
-This way, you don’t spend extra money but still show your appreciation.
+If an employee works 20 nighttime and 20 daytime hours during a week when they would typically work 40 first-shift hours, for example, you could give them an additional 20 hours of vacation time.
+That way, you don’t spend extra money but still show your appreciation.

-If you’re looking for ways to reward employees for working night shifts when they typically work during the day, there are plenty — night differentials are just one suggestion.
+There are plenty of ways to reward employees for working night shifts when they typically work during the day, and night differentials are just one suggestion.
+“There are always alternatives,” Kildal said.
+“Whether employees and employers agree they are reasonable is really the question.”

 Why should you pay night shift differentials?

-Showing gratitude through night shift differential pay is more than a kind gesture; it benefits your business in the following ways:
+Showing gratitude through night shift differential pay is more than a kind gesture; it also benefits your business.

 • Night shift differential pay makes staffing easier.
 If you seek nighttime help without offering incentives, you’ll likely struggle to find willing employees.
 When your staff is eager to work, your business will be more productive.